TrellixVulnTeam/swahilipython_SCMU/Doc/tutorial/classes.rst

-It is important to realize that scopes are determined textually: the global scope of a function defined in a module is that module's namespace, no matter from where or by what alias the function is called.
+It is important to realize that scopes are determined textually: the global scope of a function defined in a module is that module's namespace, no matter kutoka where or by what alias the function is called.
 On the other hand, the actual search for names is done dynamically, at run time --- however, the language definition is evolving towards static name resolution, at "compile" time, so don't rely on dynamic name resolution!
 (In fact, local variables are